boyue1228/srs_with_srt_tsduck/README.md

 SRS build with tsduck, mediainfo, srt
 ===================

 *STATUS*:

 ------------------

- - ffmpeg compilation is a fork from https://github.com/zimbatm/ffmpeg-static made by zimbatm etc...
+ - This is a fork from https://github.com/zimbatm/ffmpeg-static made by zimbatm etc...
- - Please read original srs at https://github.com/ossrs/srs made by winlinvip
- - Please read original tsduck at https://github.com/tsduck/tsduck and https://tsduck.io/
  - This docker file is built for ubuntu 18.04 bionic
  - latest modification add supervisor to start srs, api at 8085 and rtmp2ts, tsduck (disabled by default for the moment)

 Checkout from git and build docker with srs

 ---------------
     $ docker build -t <s1> .
     $ docker run -it -p 1935:1935 -p 1985:1985 -p 8080:8080 -p 8085:8085 <s1> bash